 Who can have a blue badge?

-- you receive a lump sum benefit under the Armed Forces and Reserved Forces (Compensation) Scheme within tariff levels 1-8 and have certified as having a permanent and substantial disability that causes inability, or considerable difficulty, to walk
+- You receive a lump sum benefit under the Armed Forces and Reserved Forces (Compensation) Scheme within tariff levels 1-8 and have been certified as having a permanent and substantial disability that causes inability, or considerable difficulty, to walk.

 You may still apply for blue badge if you do not meet any of the above.
 You can apply under the following criteria if:

 - You have a permanent and substantial disability that causes inability, or considerable difficulty, walking.

 - You will need to supply medical evidence to support your application, i.e. a patient summary from your GP Practice or recent consultant letters.